COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 For 5 years in a row, U.S. News & World Report has ranked our Neonatology program #1 in the country.

 If you have a sick or premature infant, you want and need the absolute best care possible.
 U.S. News & World Report has ranked our neonatology program just that — number one in the country.

 At Children’s National, our neonatal intensive care unit (NICU) is a Level IV NICU.
 As a Level IV NICU, we offer the highest level of care for premature and ill newborns, as designated by The American Academy of Pediatrics.
 This means we can:

 - Offer the full range of pediatric medical subspecialists, pediatric surgical subspecialists and pediatric anesthesiologists on site.
 Learn more about our team.

 - Perform complex surgical procedures to repair complex congenital or acquired conditions

 - Arrange for babies to come to the NICU and provide education for parents and families

-Additionally, your baby will receive around-the-clock expert care from our specially trained intensive care nurses.
-Our nurses understand that a NICU stay is a difficult time for families and will involve you as much as possible in the care of your fragile newborn.
-Our NICU nurses maintain multiple certifications, including some certified lactation specialists, are nationally recognized, and have received Magnet(TM) designation from the American Nurses Credentialing Center.
+The nurses who provide around-the-clock care for your baby are also specially trained in infant intensive care.
+Our NICU nurses maintain multiple certifications, including many certified lactation specialists, are nationally recognized, and have received Magnet™ designation from the American Nurses Credentialing Center.